jeremycline/jcline.org/_posts/2021-03-17-hdr-in-linux-p1.md

 The perceptual quantizer transfer function is paired with metadata describing the image or images it is used to encode.
-This metadata is usually the primary colors of the display used to create the content (which red, green, and blue) as well as luminance statistics like the image's minimum, maximum, and average luminance.
-This metadata is particularly useful when the display used to create the content is not the same as the display used to view the content (movies, TV shows, etc).
+This metadata is usually the primary colors of the display used to create the content as well as luminance statistics like the image's minimum, maximum, and average luminance.
+This metadata allows consumers of the content to perform better tone-mapping and gamut-mapping since it describes the exact color volume of the content.

 The PQ curve supports encoding luminance up to 10,000 nits, but there are no consumers displays capable of that.
+The BT 2020 color space is much larger than displays are currently capable of.
 Even professional displays built for movie-making are well short of that, currently around 4,000 nits.
-This is still much higher than current consumer displays, so the metadata can be used to further tone-map the content from the levels the film studio used to the capabilities of the individual display.
+This is still much higher than current consumer displays, so the metadata can be used to tone-map and gamut-map the content from the capabilities of fancy display the film studio used to the capabilities of the individual display.
 In the future, when consumer monitors become more capable, the same films will look better as they require less tone-mapping and the original intent can be more accurately rendered.

 ##### The Hybrid Log-Gamma